AgPipeline/drone-makeflow/README.md

 tar -xf scif_odm_test_data.tar
 ```

-In this example we're going to assume that we're using a shapefile named `plot_shapes.shp`, that we have our drone images in a folder named `/IMG`, and additional data in the `experiment.yaml` file.
+In this example we're going to assume that we're using a shapefile named `plot_shapes.shp`, that we have our drone images in a folder named `${PWD}/IMG`, and additional data in the `experiment.yaml` file.

 Step 1 requires creating two named Docker volumes to use when processing.
 If you already have one or more empty named volumes you can skip this step.
+You will need to have Docker running at this point.
 ```bash
 docker volume create my_input
 docker volume create my_output